ElarianLtd/javascript-sdk/README.md

 See [SDK Spec](https://github.com/ElarianLtd/sdk-spec) for reference.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Read the [contribution guide](CONTRIBUTING.md) for more information.

 ## Issues

 If you find a bug, please file an issue on [our issue tracker on GitHub](https://github.com/ElarianLtd/javascript-sdk/issues).